jbock-java/jbock/README.md

 an optional type, like `Optional<String>`, and set `optional = true`.

-### Flags
+### Nullary parameters

-Flags are parameters that don't take an argument.
+The nullary parameters that don't take an argument are called flags.
+Their type must be `boolean`.
+Their value will be `true` if one of their names appears on the command line.

 ````java
 @Parameter(flag = true, shortName = 'q')